-The Old Man and the Sea is an opera by Paola Prestini, Royce Vavrek and Karmina Šilec that presents a dual track of storytelling by combining the Hemmingway with original portraits of quotidian life to create a look at aging, legacy and our relationship to oceans.
-The work includes longtime collaborators/muses of Prestini’s including Helga Davis and Zachary James as the narrators/orators, and Jeffrey Zeigler as the featured cellist.
-The cast includes a choir, and brings to life the seminal characters Santiago, Manolin, and the wife, recast as the Virgen del Cobre, a goddess in Santería, the Afro-Caribbean faith, who was found floating on a wooden board off the coast of eastern Cuba in 1628, and a mixed chorus who help mix cocktails and bear witnesses to the storytelling onstage.
-Themes of baseball, ecology, religion, and economy help paint a conflict between progress and tradition, craft passion and exploitation, ultimately shedding contemporary perspectives on this timeless tale.
+The Old Man and the Sea is an opera by Paola Prestini, Royce Vavrek and Karmina Šilec that presents a dual track of storytelling by combining the original short story with portraits of Hemingway's life.
+The cast brings to life the seminal characters Santiago and Manolin, and amplifies the tale by bringing in the Virgen del Cobre, a goddess in Santería, the Afro-Caribbean faith, who was found floating on a wooden board off the coast of eastern Cuba in 1628, and a mixed chorus who help mix cocktails and bear witnesses to the storytelling onstage.
+Themes of baseball, pop culture, ecology, religion, and economy help paint a conflict between progress and tradition, craft passion and exploitation, ultimately shedding contemporary perspectives on this timeless tale.
 The opera is written for percussion, and cellist Jeffrey Zeigler, and is narrated by Hemingway himself, and the bar owner, La Mar.
 The surreal tale unfurls amidst the making and drinking of cocktails.